-An Accessory Dwelling Unit (ADU) is a secondary residence on the same piece of land as a primary residence.
+Accessory Dwelling Units (ADUs) are secondary residences on the same piece of land as primary residences.
 It easily could be said that today's ADUs are yesterday's guest cottages.
 Like those dwellings, today's vary from one-room cabins to houses large enough for an average-size family.

 They can be garages that have been converted into small houses, or they can be dedicated small houses.
 Architectural styles vary from traditional to contemporary.
 Some reflect the original architecture of the garages they occupy, while others are as striking as Bauhaus designs (think mid-century contemporary houses).

 People have been slow about accepting ADUs.
 Not all neighbors are glad to see them come about.
 That is all the more people competing for parking spaces and having parties.
 Too, the more upscale neighborhoods worry that having apartments in the area will lower their property values.